-CMU walls have a variety of patterns and textures, this not only make them engaging choices for exterior and interior walls but additionally dependable choices for a solid foundation.
+These walls have a variety of patterns and textures, this not only makes them engaging choices for exterior and interior walls but additionally dependable choices for a solid foundation.

 Concrete blocks are made from cast concrete (Portland cement and aggregate, sand and fine gravel).